atorshizi/Personal_Projects/index.md

 This repository contains the personal coding projects I have completed.
-A brief description of each project can be found below.
+A brief description of each project, links to code, and screenshots can be found below.

 # OCR:
 This folder contains all of the files that was used to create an android app that incorporates the Google ML Kit and can recognize text in images from / either existing images or new images taken from the camera - Optical Character Recognition (OCR).
 It can also scan different barcode/QR code formats and give the raw data and format type to the user.
 The main code can be found at the below links.